Build a RAG from

 Your knowledge becomes searchable

-Your documents are ingested, cleaned, and split into chunks.
-Each chunk keeps metadata (source, title, date, owner) so the system can retrieve and cite correctly.
+Your documents are collected, cleaned, and split into smaller pieces called chunks.
+Each chunk keeps useful metadata such as source, title, date, owner, or document type so the system can retrieve and cite correctly.
+This step matters more than many teams expect.
+If the document structure is weak or inconsistent, the whole RAG system becomes harder to trust.

 The system retrieves the best evidence

-The LLM receives the retrieved evidence and generates an answer constrained by it.
-In strong implementations, the assistant is instructed to use only the provided context, cite sources, and say “I don’t know” when evidence is missing.
+The language model receives the retrieved evidence and generates an answer constrained by that context.
+In strong implementations, the assistant is told to use only the provided evidence, cite sources clearly, and say “I don’t know” when the necessary support is missing.
+That is what makes the experience feel more reliable than generic chat.

 Core components of a RAG system